losparviero/ChatGPT-Telegram-Bot/README.md

 #### Bot dev ID refers to the user ID of your Telegram account.
 This is needed to ensure there is no unauthorized access.

-#### It is advisable to use Google credentials for login to ChatGPT. using OpenAI login invokes a captcha which the captcha bypasser is not always able to get through.
+#### It is advisable to use Google credentials for login to ChatGPT.
+Using OpenAI login invokes a captcha which the captcha bypasser is not always able to get through.
 Google login eliminates this issue.

 4. Rename example.env to .env.